small, medium and large popcorn and candy floss deals highlighted in cartoon format

 Popcorn and candy floss combo

-This is particularly effective at kids events and fairs where novelty matters.
+This is especially effective at kids events and fairs where novelty matters.
+It also increases spend without adding complexity.

 Operational tip

-Use popcorn as the anchor product and add lower cost items to increase perceived value without hurting margins.
+Use popcorn as the anchor product, then add low-cost items to increase perceived value without damaging profit.

 Slush Combos